azimuttapp/azimutt/libs/serde-aml/docs/README.md

   created_at timestamp=`now()`
 ```

-This page will give you an overview of how to use it, follow links for precise specification.
+This page will give you an overview of how to use it, follow links for the exhaustive specification.

+One last things, AML [comments](./comment.md) are single line and start with `#`, so you know them as they are in many places 😉

 ## Entities

-[Entities](./entity.md) are used to model data objects from databases, such as **tables** in relational databases or **collections** in document ones.
+[Entities](./entity.md) can be used to model data objects from databases, such as **tables** or **collections** in databases.

 Defining one in AML can't be simpler, just type its name: